HoneyKat11/Ambassador-Database-Application/README.md

 - In the future, functionality will be added to edit positons/hours/events/etc.

 # Challenges
-- Stricter security requirements (sentisitve student information)
+- Stricter security requirements (sensitive student information)
 - GUI library (PyQt6) not exactly developer-friendly
    - Likely will move to an Access Database over the summer
 - No existing template/resources to translate spreadsheet into new model